GongT/baobao/@idlebox/common/etc/common.api.md

     values(): Iterator<Type>;
 }

-// Warning: (ae-forgotten-export) The symbol "DeepNonNullableArray" needs to be exported by the entry point index.generated.d.ts
+// Warning: (ae-forgotten-export) The symbol "DeepNonNullableArray" needs to be exported by the entry point __create_index.generated.d.ts
-// Warning: (ae-forgotten-export) The symbol "DeepNonNullableMap" needs to be exported by the entry point index.generated.d.ts
+// Warning: (ae-forgotten-export) The symbol "DeepNonNullableMap" needs to be exported by the entry point __create_index.generated.d.ts
-// Warning: (ae-forgotten-export) The symbol "DeepNonNullableSet" needs to be exported by the entry point index.generated.d.ts
+// Warning: (ae-forgotten-export) The symbol "DeepNonNullableSet" needs to be exported by the entry point __create_index.generated.d.ts
-// Warning: (ae-forgotten-export) The symbol "DeepNonNullableObject" needs to be exported by the entry point index.generated.d.ts
+// Warning: (ae-forgotten-export) The symbol "DeepNonNullableObject" needs to be exported by the entry point __create_index.generated.d.ts
 // Warning: (ae-missing-release-tag) "DeepNonNullable" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type DeepNonNullable<T> = T extends Primitive ?
 T : T extends ReadonlyArray<infer U> | Array<infer U> ?
 DeepNonNullableArray<U> : T extends ReadonlyMap<infer K, infer V> | Map<infer K, infer V> ?
 DeepNonNullableMap<K, V> : T extends ReadonlySet<infer M> ?
 DeepNonNullableSet<M> : DeepNonNullableObject<T>;

-// Warning: (ae-forgotten-export) The symbol "DeepPartialArray" needs to be exported by the entry point index.generated.d.ts
+// Warning: (ae-forgotten-export) The symbol "DeepPartialArray" needs to be exported by the entry point __create_index.generated.d.ts
-// Warning: (ae-forgotten-export) The symbol "DeepPartialMap" needs to be exported by the entry point index.generated.d.ts
+// Warning: (ae-forgotten-export) The symbol "DeepPartialMap" needs to be exported by the entry point __create_index.generated.d.ts
-// Warning: (ae-forgotten-export) The symbol "DeepPartialSet" needs to be exported by the entry point index.generated.d.ts
+// Warning: (ae-forgotten-export) The symbol "DeepPartialSet" needs to be exported by the entry point __create_index.generated.d.ts
-// Warning: (ae-forgotten-export) The symbol "DeepPartialObject" needs to be exported by the entry point index.generated.d.ts
+// Warning: (ae-forgotten-export) The symbol "DeepPartialObject" needs to be exported by the entry point __create_index.generated.d.ts
 // Warning: (ae-missing-release-tag) "DeepPartial" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type DeepPartial<T> = T extends Primitive ?
 T : T extends ReadonlyArray<infer U> ?
 DeepPartialArray<U> : T extends ReadonlyMap<infer K, infer V> ?
 DeepPartialMap<K, V> : T extends ReadonlySet<infer M> ?
 DeepPartialSet<M> : DeepPartialObject<T>;

-// Warning: (ae-forgotten-export) The symbol "DeepReadonlyArray" needs to be exported by the entry point index.generated.d.ts
+// Warning: (ae-forgotten-export) The symbol "DeepReadonlyArray" needs to be exported by the entry point __create_index.generated.d.ts
-// Warning: (ae-forgotten-export) The symbol "DeepReadonlyMap" needs to be exported by the entry point index.generated.d.ts
+// Warning: (ae-forgotten-export) The symbol "DeepReadonlyMap" needs to be exported by the entry point __create_index.generated.d.ts
-// Warning: (ae-forgotten-export) The symbol "DeepReadonlySet" needs to be exported by the entry point index.generated.d.ts
+// Warning: (ae-forgotten-export) The symbol "DeepReadonlySet" needs to be exported by the entry point __create_index.generated.d.ts
-// Warning: (ae-forgotten-export) The symbol "DeepReadonlyObject" needs to be exported by the entry point index.generated.d.ts
+// Warning: (ae-forgotten-export) The symbol "DeepReadonlyObject" needs to be exported by the entry point __create_index.generated.d.ts
 // Warning: (ae-missing-release-tag) "DeepReadonly" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type DeepReadonly<T> = T extends Primitive ?
 T : T extends Array<infer U> ?
 DeepReadonlyArray<U> : T extends Map<infer K, infer V> ?
 DeepReadonlyMap<K, V> : T extends Set<infer M> ?
 DeepReadonlySet<M> : DeepReadonlyObject<T>;

-// Warning: (ae-forgotten-export) The symbol "DeepWriteableArray" needs to be exported by the entry point index.generated.d.ts
+// Warning: (ae-forgotten-export) The symbol "DeepWriteableArray" needs to be exported by the entry point __create_index.generated.d.ts
-// Warning: (ae-forgotten-export) The symbol "DeepWriteableMap" needs to be exported by the entry point index.generated.d.ts
+// Warning: (ae-forgotten-export) The symbol "DeepWriteableMap" needs to be exported by the entry point __create_index.generated.d.ts
-// Warning: (ae-forgotten-export) The symbol "DeepWriteableSet" needs to be exported by the entry point index.generated.d.ts
+// Warning: (ae-forgotten-export) The symbol "DeepWriteableSet" needs to be exported by the entry point __create_index.generated.d.ts
-// Warning: (ae-forgotten-export) The symbol "DeepWriteableObject" needs to be exported by the entry point index.generated.d.ts
+// Warning: (ae-forgotten-export) The symbol "DeepWriteableObject" needs to be exported by the entry point __create_index.generated.d.ts
 // Warning: (ae-missing-release-tag) "DeepWriteable" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)